-The monk was also a great architect, and the Buddhist master of the current Empress Dowager, who financially supported this expansion project that include the exquisite twin pagodas and the grand Yongzuo Temple.
+The monk was also a great architect and the Buddhist master of the current Empress Dowager, who financially supported this expansion project that included the exquisite twin pagodas and the grand Yongzuo Temple.

 Peonies in Front of Twin Pagodas in Yongzuo Temple

 Six Harmonies Pagoda or Liuhe Pagoda — Magnificent Feng Shui Pagoda